adku1173/acoular/docs/source/index.rst

       - The basics for using Acoular, explained with a simple example.

+    * - :doc:`user_guide/index`

+      - Detailed information on how to use Acoular for different tasks.

     * - :doc:`auto_examples/index`

       - Example scripts covering different use cases.